-When 12-year-old Rachel learns that her scoliosis has worsened, and she will need to wear a back brace to keep her spine straight, she is devastated.
-Rachel is afraid that she will not be able to play soccer, and terrified that she will not be able to hide her condition from her friends and classmates – but her mother is determined to spare her the spinal fusion surgery that she herself has as a teenager.
+When twelve-year-old Rachel learns that her scoliosis has worsened and she will need to wear a back brace to keep her spine straight, she is devastated.
+Rachel is afraid that she will not be able to play soccer, and terrified that she will not be able to hide her condition from her friends and classmates.
+But her mother is determined to spare her the spinal fusion surgery she had as a teenager.

-The first time the brace is described it sounds awful.
-The first time Rachel puts it on was even worse.
+The first time the brace was described, it sounded awful.
+The first time Rachel puts it on is even worse.
 But the surgery to fix the problem sounds like torture.
 Bits and pieces are explained about it throughout the story.
-Basically, it involves a metal rod, screws and a lot of pain.
-If I had a choice, I’d choose the brace.
+Basically, it involves a metal rod, screws, and a lot of pain.
+If I had a choice, Id choose the brace.

-I was confused by the fact that Rachel would have to wear the brace 23 hours a day.
-I wondered the point of the 1-hour break until it was explained that it was for bathing and stretching.
+I was confused by the fact that Rachel would have to wear the brace twenty-three hours a day.
+I wondered about the point of the 1-hour break until it was explained that it was for bathing and stretching.

 The most important thing to take away from this book is how important it is to talk about how you feel.
-I myself tend to bottle up my emotions for long periods of time until I snap.
-I realize that’s not healthy.
-So, don’t be like me and speak your mind if something is bothering you.
+I tend to bottle up my emotions for long periods of time until I snap.
+I realize thats not healthy.
+So, dont be like me and speak your mind if something is bothering you.

-What makes this story so great is that it’s basically an autobiography about the author’s life.
-She too hadscoliosis and hadto wear a back brace for twenty-three hours a day and her mother had surgery to fix her scoliosis.
-The difference between Rachel and the author is that they handled having a back brace in different ways.
+What makes this story so great is that its basically an autobiography about the authors life.
+She, too, had scoliosis and had to wear a back brace for twenty-three hours a day and her mother had surgery to fix her scoliosis.
+The difference between Rachel and the author is that they handled having a back brace differently.
 Rachel came out the other side better than ever.
 The author instead closed herself off from everyone.
-Be sure to read the Author’s Note at the back of this book to learn more.
+Be sure to read the Authors Note at the back of this book to learn more.